sarajculhane/nate-challenge/README.md

 ## Nate Web Automation Challenge

-This is my submission for the Nate Web Automation challenge, which asks to write an automated program that navigates through a series of webpages that require user input actions from the first page to final while also logging these pages and modifying DOM elements simultaneously.
+This is my submission for the Nate Web Automation challenge, which asks to write an automated program that navigates through a series of webpages that require user input actions from the first page to final while also simultaneously logging these pages and modifying DOM elements.

 ### Tech Stack
 The following technologies were used primarily:

 - **Javascript & Node.js**
-- **Puppeteer** (Node library and Web automation API that works with Node & Chronium)
+- **Puppeteer** (Node library for Web automation API that works with Node & Chronium)
 - **Mocha/Chai**  (Testing)

 The NPM packages `Diff` and `colors` were also used for logging of changes between pages after execution.